 - 1. Required courses: - a.
 Two courses chosen from the introductory course offerings numbered History of Art and Architecture 1-89.
 GENED courses and First-Year Seminars taught by senior HAA faculty will also be considered.
 HUM 20: A Colloquium in the Visual Arts is also accepted toward this requirement. - b.
 Two upper-level courses with three-digit numeration in a major field.
-See Basic Requirements under item 5c for a list of major fields. - c.
+See Basic Requirements under item 5d for a list of major fields. - c.
 Two upper-level courses with three-digit numeration outside of the major field. - 2.
 Tutorials: - a.
 Sophomore year: HAA 97R: Sophomore Seminar (one term).
-See Basic Requirements. - b.
+See Basic Requirements.

+- b.
 Junior year: HAA 98 (98AR, 98BR, 98CR, or 98DR): Junior Tutorial (one term).
 See Basic Requirements. - c.
 Senior year: HAA 99A: (two terms).
 See Honors Eligibility Requirements. - 3.
 Thesis: Required.
 HAA 99A and HAA 99B (both terms).
 The thesis should be registered in the primary concentration, with the approval of the allied concentration.
 Students should register for the 99 course of their primary concentration. - 4.
 General examination: None. - 5.
-Other information: Students applying for a joint concentration must confer with the Directors of Undergraduate Studies of each department to establish a well-conceived three-year plan.
-The Architecture Studies track Is not eligible for joint concentrators.
-However, students in Architecture Studies may choose to undertake a double concentration.
+Other information: - a.
+Students applying for a joint concentration must confer with the Directors of Undergraduate Studies of each department to establish a well-conceived threeyear plan.
+The Architecture Studies track is not eligible for joint concentrators.
+However, students in Architecture Studies may choose to undertake a double concentration. - b.
+Exceptions: Although it is highly preferred that concentrators meet their concentration requirements using courses taught by HAA faculty, there are rare circumstances where their academic goals within the concentration are better served by other courses.
+In these circumstances, concentrators can petition no more than two non-HAA courses into the concentration.
+For a course to be approved, it must meet the following criteria: The course's contents and focus must be primarily art-historical in nature; it must be instrumental in furthering a concentrator's academic goals; there must be no other similar course being offered by HAA faculty.
+Exceptions must be sought in writing from the Undergraduate Program Coordinator or Director of Undergraduate Studies.
+With the exception of first or second semester sophomores, approval should be sought prior to registering for the course.